 1. Let’s grab a drink.

 We know, we know.
 This sounds obvious.
 You’d be surprised, though, how much our social lives revolve around drinking (in particular).
 Take it from Murchison, who’s been sober “wining & dining” for a long time.
 Even the most perceptive friends can be quite unconscious when socializing.
-Suggesting activities and venues that are substance-focused isolate your friend and normalize the behavior—both of which we want to avoid.
+Suggesting activities and venues that are substance-focused isolate your friend and normalize the behavior—both of which we want to avoid when someone is struggling with addiction.

 (…Or, for that matter, “You seem like an addict!”)